 A couple of lakes in the Kissimmee area are Lake Tohopekaliga and East Lake Tohopekaliga.
 Locals simplify things by calling them "Toho", as in Lake Toho.

 Until recent years the main route to reach Kissimmee from Orlando was on US-441, known in Orlando as Orange Blossom Trail and in Kissimmee as Main Street.

-Much of the traffic originally focused on the combined US-441 and US-17 through old downtown Kissimmee has been bypassed by the construction of John Young Parkway that passes west of downtown and carries traffic south into US-17.
+Much of the traffic that originally focused on the combined US-441 and US-17 through old downtown Kissimmee has been bypassed by the construction of John Young Parkway, a major road that passes west of downtown and carries traffic south into US-17.

 There are now many roads leading to Kissimmee and you can consult the Google map at the bottom of this page for more information.